Why is it that when you walk into some people’s homes, you immediately feel relaxed and drawn in to sit and stay awhile?

 Here are the main factors that I believe contribute to having a cozy, welcoming home:

 1. Comfy furniture.
 Make sure your furniture is comfortable and easy to clean.
 In your living area, whether you have 1 couch, 2 couches, a couple armchairs or a sectional, make sure the furniture is soft, but supportive, and covered in a fabric that is easy to clean.
 Slipcovers are great.
 You and your guests will feel more relaxed in comfortable in furniture that is made to be used.
 Always have a table surface within reach of every seat, and good lighting by at least one spot for reading.
 Coffee tables and side tables should not have hard, thin edges (no glass), and also be easy to clean.
 Wood furniture is timeless and always feels warm and inviting.
-Find some great sofas with free delivery here
+In this living room interior design I did for a client, the custom sofas are from VanGogh furniture and the coffee and end tables are from Wayfair.

 2. Avoid too much clutter.
 Coffee tables with drawers or a shelf underneath, bookcases, built-ins, baskets and storage ottomans all can help hide and organize day-to-day items that are needed in the room.